 Outside, carpets of spring bulbs, walled gardens, rich autumn leaves and a colourful winter garden create a feast for the senses all year.
 The world-famous collection of old-fashioned roses flowers here once a year in June.

-There’s space to run, jump and play, and always something for families to do, with activity trails in school holidays and a special family exhibition every summer.
+There are free daily guided walks and talks, and seasonal events throughout the year.
+There are spaces to run, jump and play, and always something for families to do, including energetic activity trails in school holidays.

 |2019 (1 Jan 2019 - 31 Dec 2019)|

 Map & Directions

 Public Transport Directions

 Under 1 mile away

 3 min taxi ride